 This is a year-long program kicking off with an in-person summer retreat.
 Teams will implement their action plans during the following school year with the support of a coach.

-- Summer: Attend a three-day summer kickoff retreat at Shelburne Farms to dive into action planning, network with peers around the region, and explore farm to school possibilities.
+- Summer 2024: Attend our summer kickoff retreat June 25–27, 2024 at Shelburne Farms to dive into farm to school action planning, network with peers, and engage in hands-on learning through our working farm campus.

-- Fall–winter: Meet regularly throughout the school year with your coach to implement your action plan.
-Individuals will participate in affinity groups organized by roles and attend virtual workshops.
-Participants support program growth and improvement through data collection, evaluation, and storytelling.
+- Fall–Winter 2024–2025: Meet regularly throughout the school year with your coach as you implement your action plan; participate in a virtual, Institute-wide, mid-year check-in; attend virtual workshops; and provide feedback through data collection, evaluation, and storytelling to support program growth and improvement.

-- Spring: Prepare a year-two action plan with the support of your coach, and regroup with your cohort to share your progress and reflections in a year-end virtual gathering.
+- Spring 2025: Prepare a year two action plan with your coach and regroup with your cohort to share your progress and reflections in a year-end virtual gathering, May 2025.